ZhengPeiRu21/mod-individual-progression/README.md

 The goal of the module is to focus on journey of the player.
 All catch-up mechanisms have been removed.
 There is no goal to rush to end-game or find a "fresh" server, because each new character is a fresh experience.

 Note that this module either requires many players working together on a server for each tier, or adjustments for smaller raid size to allow individual groups to progress.
-Please see the auto-balance module and some of the built-in config options for some adjustments that improve this process on a less popular server.
+Please see the [auto-balance module](https://github.com/azerothcore/mod-autobalance) and some of the built-in config options for some adjustments that improve this process on a lower populated server.

 Lower-level content added in later expansions that is not "catch-up" content is not removed.
 This includes Draenei and Blood Elf starting zones, Inscription and Jewelcrafting skills, new quests and hubs added to the Vanilla world in TBC, and so on.
 I feel this content does not negatively impact the player journey like "catch-up" content.
+Some of this content can optionally be phased until the appropriate patch in which it was introduced for those who prefer an even more authentic Vanilla world - see the optional SQL files for more details.

 ## Some Included Features
 * Power level adjustment and health in Vanilla and TBC content to simulate Vanilla world difficulty